Help, Support & Guidance

 There are so many people and families out there that are effected by epilepsy and seizures everyday, that need help but are not getting it.

 We want to be able to provide you with the knowledge you need in order to seek the guidance and support you deservedly need to better support yourself and loved ones.
-You may be looking for financial support from local authorities even, just to get answers to questions you have.
+You may be looking for financial support from local authorities even, just to get answers to questions you have (Glossary of terms).
 On this page of our website we aim to point you in the right direction of where you need to be looking in accordance with your needs or location.
 We truly hope that this knowledge base is of use to you and that you get out of it what you are looking for.

 If there is any additional information that we find and we feel can be of benefit then, this will also be included at a later date.